Sharing is caring!

 - Beat the butter with the icing sugar at high speed until it becomes white and fluffy.
 Add the brandy and vanilla and mix.

-- Place them in a baking tin lined with parchment paper and bake for about 25 minutes.
+- Place them in a baking tin lined with parchment paper and bake for about 20 - 25 minutes, depending on your oven.

 Wishing you A Merry Christmas and happy holidays.
 Hopefully I will post another recipe before the end of the year.